rmruano/FutureJS/README.md

 An easy to use JavaScript library for returning futures/promises without any dependencies and with full browser support.
 It also supports future grouping providing automatic wait-for-completion and evaluation of all grouped Futures.
 There are a lot of libraries out there as well, like jQuery's promises, also, native promises support is on it's way.
-I started this library long time ago by taking a whole different approach to the same problem which I still prefer and find easier.
+I started this library a long time ago by taking a whole different approach to the same problem and still find it simple, powerful and useful enough.

 FutureGroups will resolve to:
 - *success*: if every future is success.